microsoft/Swin-Transformer/README.md

 ## Third-party Usage and Experiments

 ***In this pargraph, we cross link third-party repositories which use Swin and report results.
 You can let us know by raising an issue***

+(`Note please report accuracy numbers and provide trained models in your new repository to facilitate others to get sense of correctness and model behavior`)

 [04/14/2021] Swin for RetinaNet in Detectron: https://github.com/xiaohu2015/SwinT_detectron2.